 It would take up too much space, and distract us from the theme of this exposition, to explain every text in the Old Testament that seems to suggest blatant injustice on God’s part.
 As we have shown in the exposition on Israelite Religion, when properly understood, laws in the Old Testament that seem unjust are actually not so.
 Similarly, the Holy War, which seems blatantly unjust when taken out of context, actually demonstrates the absolute holiness of God when understood in context.
 Again, what this means is that when reading a text that seems to suggest that God is unjust we need to give God the benefit of the doubt.

 Labelling a war “holy” may seem inappropriate.
-For wars necessarily involve the massive taking of human lives.
+For wars necessarily involve the mass taking of human lives.
 How can the brutal taking of human lives be holy?
 We have retained the use of the term “holy war” as applied to the Conquest (and the Exodus) partly because it is actually appropriate to do so in this (and only this) case, and partly to redeem the term from inappropriate use.

 We now reiterate that the Holy War refers to a specific, non-repeatable, historical event.
 It involved God’s redemption of Israel as well as God’s judgment on the Egyptians and the Canaanites.
 Given the historical realities, the event necessarily involved the taking of human lives.
 How else could Israel leave Egypt?
 And how else could Israel possess Canaan?
 The historical event was holy because the goal was to set-apart (make holy) a nation and a land so that the holiness (glory) of God could be manifested in the land and through the nation (redemption).
 And the impetus was God’s consuming holiness against wickedness (judgment).
 So the war was holy not just because it was unmistakably God’s war (cf. Exodus 15:3; Joshua 5:13-15).